Hyperbolic structures on link complements, octahedral decompositions, and quantum $\mathfrak{sl}_2$: Abstract

 \section{Abstract}

-{ Hyperbolic structures (equivalently, principal \(\operatorname{PSL}_2(\mathbb C)\)-bundles with connection) on link complements can be described algebraically by using the \defemph{octahedral decomposition}, which assigns an ideal triangulation to any diagram of the link.
+Hyperbolic structures on link complements (equivalently, representations of the fundamental group into $\operatorname{SL}_2(\mathbb{C})$) can be described algebraically by using the \defemph{octahedral decomposition} determined by a link diagram.
 The decomposition (like any ideal triangulation) gives a set of \defemph{gluing equations} in \defemph{shape parameters} whose solutions are hyperbolic structures.
-We show that these equations are closely related to a certain presentation of the \defemph{Kac-de Concini quantum group} \(\mathcal{U}_q(\mathfrak{sl}_2)\) in terms of cluster algebras at \(q = \xi\) a root of unity.
-Specifically, we identify ratios of the shape parameters of the octahedral decomposition with central characters of \(\mathcal{U}_\xi(\mathfrak{sl}_2)\).
-The quantum braiding on these characters is known to be closely related to \(\operatorname{SL}_2(\mathbb C)\)-bundles on link complements, and our work provides a geometric perspective on this construction. }
+We show that these equations can be obtained from Kashaev-Reshetikhin's braiding on the \defemph{Kac-de Concini quantum group} $\mathcal{U}_\xi(\mathfrak{sl}_2)$ at a root of unity $\xi$.
+This braiding gives coordinates on the $\operatorname{SL}_2(\mathbb{C})$ representation variety of a link and our work shows how to interpret these geometrically.